 Additional Details

-PandaDoc offers a free eSign plan and 3 paid packages for eSigning and document automation starting at $19 per month per user.
-All plans include unlimited documents, eSignatures, and users.
-Start your evaluation with a free 14-day trial.
-Talk to our sales team to find the best pricing solution for you and your team.
+PandaDoc offers a free eSign plan and 3 paid packages for eSigning and document automation.
+All plans include unlimited documents and eSignatures.
+Evaluations start with a free 14-day trial.
+Up to a 46% discount for annual pricing.

 Both are good for signature capture, but PandaDoc has a wide range of ability with allowing for electronic proposals with media presentations embedded to be sent along with agreements and signature capture capabilities.
 The functionality is so …